Your son or daughter just got engaged, and you’ve officially become a MOG or MOB (Mother of the Groom or Mother of the Bride.) Congratulations!

 This seems simple, but really!
 Evaluate everything you spend time and money on and focus on what’s going to matter in 30 years.
-I can’t tell you the number of favors I have thrown out over the years or the hours that were spent to make them.
+I can’t tell you the number of favors I have thrown out over the years or the hours spent making them.
 Use your money strategically.
-I had a mother that didn’t want to spend the money for the caterer to bring the iced tea and lemonade and was going to ask a friend to go to the grocery store to get it.
+I had a mother who didn’t want to spend the money for the caterer to bring the iced tea and lemonade and was going to ask a friend to go to the grocery store to get it.
 It’s worth a few extra dollars to minimize the number of vendors you have and the number of people involved in the details.

 6. Have a printed timeline with names and phone numbers.

 Buffer the day with extra time so you never feel rushed and you have time to just “be!”
 Take it all in, and remember to smile!

 7. Have a list of photographs you want.